MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 ![elec](elec.png)

 The Electrical connections should look like the image above.
 In (1) we show the power supply connections (__make sure to replace the cover and the plastic terminal covers before using!__).
 In (2) we show the motor & encoder connections to the ODrive and the power resistor.
 (3) Shows the encoders.
-(4) shows the location of the programmer connections (not needed in this class!).
+(4) (__Possibly not need in this class!__). shows the location of the programmer connections

 Now we finished all the electronic connection parts  (o_o)!